Menu

 Testimonials

 The holiday Camp could sleep around 90 to 100 persons in fourteen cabins.
-I arranged sponsored food purchases through the generosity of several commercial food outlets, and these groups then just used the camp facilities — it didn't cost me anything other than a small amount of electricity and gas.
+I arranged for sponsored food purchases through the generosity of several commercial food outlets, and these groups then just used the camp facilities — it didn't cost me anything beyond a small amount of electricity and gas.
 Around May 1992, I organised a charity week for kids from Ballarat and the South West, including Warrnambool, Hamilton and Portland.
 This group was organised by Sister Maureen Burke IBVM, the Principal of Loreto College in Ballarat, and I am sure she would not be offended to know that I think of her as the 'mother' of the project.

 Arrangements regarding food, transport, and any special needs the children might have had to be handled over the phone, and of course, Sister Burke had enormous problems making phone contact; calls were either ringing out, or she was getting a deadline or a message that the number she was ringing was not connected to the Telstra network.
 Sister Burke knew otherwise.
-On two occasions in 1992, after trying in vain all through one week, she drove the 3½ hours to make the final arrangements for those camps.
+On two occasions in 1992, after trying in vain for a week, she drove the 3½ hours to make the final arrangements for those camps.

 Just as she arrived at the Camp, Karen took a phone call from a furious man who wanted information about a singles weekend we were trying to set up.
 This caller was quite abusive.
 He couldn't understand why we were advertising a business but never answered the phone.
 Karen burst into tears.
 She had reached the end of her tolerance, and nothing I could say was any help.
 When Sister Burke appeared in the office, I decided absence was the better part of valour and removed myself, leaving the two women together.
-Much later, Sister Burke came out and told me she thought it probably best for both of us if Karen were to leave Cape Bridgewater.
+Much later, Sister Burke came out and told me she thought it was probably best for both of us if Karen left Cape Bridgewater.
 I felt numb.
 It was all happening again.

 Twelve months later, in March of 1993, Sister Karen Donnellon, also from Loreto College, tried to make contact via the Portland Ericsson telephone exchange to arrange an annual camp.
 Sister Donnellon later wrote: